 - After leaving our office get a smoothie to take with pain medication and antibiotics.
 Taking medicine on an empty stomach will most likely cause nausea and it is important to have the pain medicine working fully when the numbness wears off.

-- Take guaze out of mouth when eating or drinking (remember NO straws) and replace with new guaze directly after.
+- Take the gauze out of your mouth when eating or drinking (remember NO straws) and replace with new gauze directly after.

 - Continue with a liquid diet for today. (ice cream, cool soup broth, yogurt, milkshakes).

-- Keep guaze in place and avoid talking and touching the area.
-Change guaze every 30 minutes.
-Guaze is to be used until the bleeding stops, which is usually a few hours after surgery.
+- Keep the gauze in place and avoid talking and touching the area.
+Change gauze every 30 minutes.
+Gauze is to be used until the bleeding stops, which is usually a few hours after surgery.
 If bleeding doesn’t stop use a moist tea bag.
 The wound(s) will continue to ooze for a few days.

 - A blood clot will form within the tooth socket which is good and helps prevent dry socket.
 DO NOT rinse, brush or touch areas with finger or tongue.

 - To stay ahead of pain take 600 mg Ibuprofen every 6 hours (even if you don’t think you need it).
 If the pain has increased and your doctor has prescribed a narcotic, you may take it with Ibuprofen.
 DO NOT take narcotics with Tylenol as it is already contained within the narcotic.

-- Ice the area 30 minutes on and 30 minutes off.
-Place ice pack back in freezer when not in use.
+- To help prevent swelling, ice the area 30 minutes on and 30 minutes off.
+Place ice pack back in the freezer when not in use.

 Same as Day 1 except:

 - Transition to soft food (mash potatoes, oatmeal, applesauce, soft pasta, fish, eggs) Make sure they are cooled down.